onflow/docs/docs/guides/nft.md

 Many NFT projects include metadata associated with the NFT, such as a name, description, or image.
 However, different projects might store this metadata in various formats.
 To ensure compatibility across the Flow ecosystem, Flow uses `MetadataViews` to standardize the representation of this metadata.

+There are two types of Metadata Views: NFT level and contract level.
+In this guide, we’ll show you how to implement the most basic display, but for a deeper dive into what is possible, check out the [MetadataViews API doc](https://developers.flow.com/references/core-contracts/flow-nft/MetdataViews/MetadataViews).

+### NFT Metadata

-For this tutorial, you'll add a simple `MetadataView` called `Display`, which includes a `name`, `description`, and `thumbnail`.
+For the NFT metadata, you'll add a simple `MetadataView` called `Display`, which includes a `name`, `description`, and `thumbnail`.
 This format is common for many NFT projects.
 (For more details, refer to the [Display documentation](https://developers.flow.com/references/core-contracts/flow-nft/MetdataViews/MetadataViews#display)).

 Start by importing the `MetadataViews` contract into your `FooBar` contract: